Danpiel/Discord.RSS.Wiki/Starting-the-Bot.md

     * If you are hosting a private bot with a small number of feeds, use the former.
     * If handling a massive number number of feeds, use the latter.
 This will prevent the RSS process from hanging up the command handling.

-8. Add feeds either via Discord, or manually create and customize in the sources folder.
-9. Optionally use the the [forever module](https://www.npmjs.com/package/forever) to automatically restart the bot if it crashes.
+8. Optionally use the the [forever module](https://www.npmjs.com/package/forever) to automatically restart the bot if it crashes.